Szymon-Czuszek/Superstore-Reporting/README.md

 ## Project "Superstore" - Analytic Application only.
 An app containing the user interface, spatial, reporting, macros, and other advanced functionalities.

+## Workflow-Screens Folder
+The folder contains screens of the workflow, as is in the file.